jubjub-machine/crawler/README.md

 # crawler
-Periodically obtain the information from Naver map, if each hospital has leftover COVID-19 vaccine.
+Periodically obtain the information from Naver map, whether each hospital has leftover COVID-19 vaccine.